garystafford/hello-world/README.md

 # Hello-World Spring Boot Docker Image

-Simple Spring Boot Hello-World application for general DevOps testing: CI/CD, containers, PaaS platforms, and so forth.
+A simple Spring Boot Hello-World application for general DevOps testing: CI/CD, deployment, containers, PaaS, and so forth.

 ## Endpoints

-In addition to all the Spring Actuator endpoints, such as `health`, `info`, `metrics`, `env`, and `configprops`, this service has the following `HTTP GET` endpoints:
+In addition to all the Spring Actuator endpoints, such as `mappings`, `health`, `info`, `metrics`, `env`, and `configprops`, this service has the following `HTTP GET` endpoints:

-* `/` - Returns basic text message with Active Spring Profile
+* `/` - Returns basic text message indicating the Active Spring Profile
 * `/sample` - Returns a single serialized JSON object containing several sample data fields
-* `/sample/{count}` - Returns multiple serialized JSON objects (large response object)
+* `/sample/{count}` - Returns multiple serialized JSON objects (test large response object)
 * `/oops` - Intentionally throws an Internal Server Error (500) and returns a Java runtime exception stack trace (multiline log entry)

 It also has the following `HTTP POST` endpoint: